fmorbini/jmNL/README.md

-# jmNL
-modular NL platform for dialogue agents
+## jmNL, a modular NL platform for dialogue agents

 see the [LICENSE](LICENSE) file for information on the license and 3rd party libraries included in this project.